API

 Not verified yet

-Backup runs the official command-line tools pg_dump and mongodump inside the backup worker container.
-The output is streamed directly to S3.
+Backup runs the official command-line tools — pg_dump and mongodump — inside the isolated worker container, streaming their output through gzip directly to S3.
+Every backup is a full logical dump of the database in your connection string.

 PostgreSQL